 If you suffer from anxiety or sleep problems, you’re not alone.
-In the United States, an estimated 50-70 million adults suffer from some type of sleep disorder.
+In the United States, an estimated 50-70 million adults struggle with some type of sleep disorder.

-Meanwhile, 40 million Americans suffer from a crippling disorder known as anxiety, which makes it the most common mental health illness in the United States.
+Meanwhile, 40 million Americans fight a crippling disorder known as anxiety, which makes it the most common mental health illness in the United States.

 The same can be said for anxiety, as it is a crippling disorder that can steal an individual’s life away.